Fast Facts for Parents

 What is the student/faculty ratio?

-The student/faculty ratio at SJC Long Island is 13:1, which gives students excellent access to professors and allowing professors to know students by name and face.
+As of Fall 2020, the student/faculty ratio on the Long Island campus is 12:1, which gives students excellent access to professors and allowing professors to know students by name and face.

 When do classes start and end?